DBI module provides a generic interface

 For some Perl-specific environment variables, see Section 2.21, “Environment Variables”.

-For considerations for running on Mac OS X, see Using the Bundled MySQL on Mac OS X Server.
+For considerations for running on OS X, see Section 2.11, “Installing MySQL on OS X”.

 For ways to quote string literals, see Section 9.1.1, “String Literals”.